method-inc/challenges/autocorrect/README.md

 ## Bounty

-This is a hurt-me-plenty mission, so a **Little Village gyro - and beer** - awaits any Skookum challenger who manages to tackle it.
+~~This is a hurt-me-plenty mission, so a **Little Village gyro - and beer** - awaits any Skookum challenger who manages to tackle it.
 I'll even go out and **pick it up for you.** In the cold.
-That's how hard this is.
+That's how hard this is.~~

+**Update:** All the entries are really cool.
+I learned something from each.
+Thanks guys!

 ## Requirements